timjogorman/RicherEventDescription/guidelines.md

 The TLINK would be justified, however, in:

-\ex.
-The national psyche suffered a huge blow with Pearl *Harbor* and later, *9/11*.
+- The national psyche suffered a huge blow with Pearl *Harbor* and later, *9/11*.

 Although this is a fairly straightforward example, check yourself